mateus558/UFJF-Machine-Learning-Toolkit/getting_started/coretemplates.rst

 Scanning through the data points
 --------------------------------
-Though the smart pointers are intended to be preferred in the place of the raw pointers, they work almost the same way as we are used with the classic pointers, so there's no much difference in this. <br />
+Though the smart pointers are intended to be preferred in the place of the raw pointers, they work almost the same way as we are used with the classic pointers, so there's no much difference in this.
 In this example we'll see how we can print each point of the dataset:

 .. code-block:: cpp